 Boris Prilutsky has been teaching and practicing medical and sports massage for over 40 years.
 He is the founder of the IPPT school of massage, physical therapy aide and chiropractor assistants program in Los Angeles.
-He graduated from the Pedagogic Institute of Higher Education in Vinnitsa, Ukraine, with the degree in physical education, completed postgraduate physical rehabilitation study at Lesgofft Institute of the former Leningrad, graduated from Medical College in Ramat-Gan, Israel, with a major in chiropractic medicine.
-The first 20 years of his career, he spent working with Olympian teams of the former Soviet Union.
+He graduated from the Pedagogic Institute of Higher Education in Vinnytsia, Ukraine, with a degree in physical education, completed postgraduate physical rehabilitation study at Lesgofft Institute of the former Leningrad, graduated from Medical College in Ramat-Gan, Israel, with a major in chiropractic medicine.
+In the first 20 years of his career, he spent working with Olympian teams of the former Soviet Union.
 Boris has trained thousands of therapists worldwide.
-He also treats patients with various neural, muscular and skeletal disorders at his offices at San Fernando Valley as well as at Beverly Hills, California.
-When teaching classes, Boris shares not only book knowledge, but most importantly clinical experiences from the treatment room.
+He also treats patients with various neural, muscular and skeletal disorders at his offices at San Fernando Valley as well as a Beverly Hills, California.
+When teaching classes, Boris shares not only book knowledge but most importantly clinical experiences from the treatment room.

 Boris’ professional philosophy, developed after many years in the treatment room and teaching thousands of students, could be shrunken to a small phrase “Simple approach to massage therapy.”
 The video below will illustrate this concept.

 “These DVDs are excellent for reviewing massage work on many different problems.
 I recommend purchasing the entire set to gather the full scope of these techniques.